8 Best Cafes and Places for Brunch in Leeds

 Located a minute walk from Leeds Trinity shopping centre is 200 Degrees Coffee Shop.
 It has become a popular cafe in the last couple of years, so don’t be surprised if you always see people around the cafe.

 You won’t regret ordering their feta cheese and sweet potato pastry.
 It’s absolutely amazing.
-The chipotle pork sausage roll is your best option for a meaty option.
+The Chipotle pork sausage roll is your best option for a meaty option.

 matcha latte from 200 degress coffee leeds